adi3/bricks/README.md

 # [BRICKS] (Insert demo link)

 A fundamental implementation of the Bricks (aka Breakout) game.
+Use the wooden paddle to control the ball and hit all the bricks.
 Includes novelties such as powers-and-curses, cool alternating backgrounds, and an algorithm that calculates brick-layout and game-level dynamically with each instance of the game.

 ## Features